kangabru/kangabru.github.io/_posts/2019-02-12-glacier-archive.md

 ### ![Python](/icons/python.png) Python
 - Generates the data to render the file explorer.
 This includes the file 'is archived' and 'is summarised' tags.
 - Summarises media files within a folder into [contact sheets](https://en.wikipedia.org/wiki/Contact_print) linked to their respective file names.
 These sheets are lightweight and allow me to locate files visually.
+[FFmpeg](https://ffmpeg.org/) is used to generate video thumbnails.
-- Talks to `S3` to restore, check restore status, and download files.
+- Talks to `S3` to [restore](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/restore-archived-objects.html), check restore status, and download files.
 - Scripts are called through shell commands provided by `Electron`.

 ### ![Electron](/icons/electron.png) Electron